Home » The DoJiggy Fundraising Blog » How to Organize Community Yard Sale Fundraisers

 How to Organize Community Yard Sale Fundraisers

-Community yard sale fundraisers are common events in the spring and summer months.
 Spring is the season for cleaning out closets, basements, garages, and storage units to discover things that are accumulating dust.
-Why not take this great opportunity and not only provide a reason for people to get started on their spring cleaning but also give them a chance to donate to a great cause?
 People often look for opportunities to pass along the things they no longer need, so let them know well in advance that you’ll be hosting a community yard sale.
-This then becomes a very easy fundraising opportunity, your supporters are happy to donate their things towards a worthy cause.
+This becomes a very easy fundraising opportunity; your supporters will be happy to donate their things to a worthy cause.

 How to Run a Community Yard Sale

-Community Yard Sales events work well for schools, churches, sports teams, and other groups.
+Community yard sales work well for schools, churches, sports teams, and other groups.
 One of the best things about these types of events is that there are little to no start-up costs involved.
 Ask your community for donations, find a location, and set the date to start selling.
-You’ll certainly need volunteers to help with organizing the details on the big day: set up and tear down, displaying and pricing items, managing money, and promoting the event.
-Because there will be cash on-site, reach out to local police or security officers to see if an officer might donate his or her time to be on-site during the event.
+You’ll need volunteers to help organize the details on the big day.
+Chores include setting up and tearing down, displaying and pricing items, managing money, and promoting the event.
+Because there will be cash on-site, contact local police or security officers to see if an officer might donate his or her time to be on-site during the event.

-It’s important to host the yard sale fundraiser at an accessible location familiar to your community.
-Local recreation or community centers, the school gymnasium or cafeteria, or your church basement all make great locations.
+It’s essential to host the yard sale fundraiser at an accessible location familiar to your community.
+Local recreation or community centers, the school gymnasium or cafeteria, or your church basement make great locations.
 Be sure that you have plenty of room and a place for people to mingle when they aren’t shopping.
 Oh, and what happens if it rains?
-It is best to think of a rainy day plan in advance and not be caught off guard.
+It is best to think of a rainy day plan in advance so you won’t be caught off guard.

 Selecting the Yard Sale Location